-Will I receive documentation to send to the resort for setting up a Sikh Wedding?
+Will I receive documentation to send to the resort for setting up an Indian Sikh Wedding?

 A complete detailed document with specs and images is provided to the couple upon signing the terms.
 These will become the blueprint for planning your ceremony.

 Will I have to pay for the flights, baggage, travel, hotel/resort, insurance on top of the service fees?